MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 #Adding The Note Display Controller

 > [action]
 > As per the previous chapter, create a new View Controller subclass entitled `NoteDisplayViewController` and set your newly added View Controller to use this Custom Class.
+Definitely look back at the step-by-step tutorial if you get stuck!

 Let's add a bit of initial functionality to our new Note Display View Controller.